What can I expect to read in The Yesteryear Gazette?

 When will my newspaper mail each month?

-All monthly papers will be charged and mailed between the 10th and the 17th.
+All monthly papers will be charged on the 10th and mailed on the 17th.
 We mail in batches.
-Please note: if you subscribe before the 10th of the month, your first issue will not mail until the 10th.
+Please note: if you subscribe before the 10th of the month, your first issue will not mail until the 17th.
 Depending on your location, you should expect to receive it around 1-2 weeks after mailing.

 What happens if I don't receive my paper?